 - Have your say by contacting us.

-The CCG is committed to ensuring that any public involvement event it holds caters for the needs of all local people and therefore provides:
+We are committed to ensuring that any public involvement event we hold caters for the needs of all local people and therefore provides:

 - British Sign Language (BSL) interpreters on request

 - Halal / vegetarian catering where possible/ required